-And with the widespread shift to working from home (opens in new tab) prompted by the pandemic, it’s something organisations have had to become more mindful of too.
-Since employees (opens in new tab) are now exchanging company data from a potentially unsecured home office, the secure transference of that data has become a crucial consideration.
+And with the widespread shift to working from home prompted by the pandemic, it’s something organisations have had to become more mindful of too.
+Since employees are now exchanging company data from a potentially unsafe home office, the secure transfer of that data has become a crucial consideration.

-For those concerned, protecting your privacy and security online doesn’t have to be difficult and using a business VPN (opens in new tab) is a highly recommended tactic for mitigating the risks.
-They work by creating a secure “tunnel” between a computer and a VPN provider (opens in new tab), and in the past, were mainly used by corporations to allow secure remote access to their internal company network, which stores all its proprietary data.
+For those concerned, protecting your privacy and security online doesn’t have to be difficult and using any of the best business VPNs is a highly recommended tactic for mitigating the risks.
+They work by creating a secure encrypted “tunnel” between a computer and a VPN provider, and in the past, were mainly used by corporations to allow secure remote access to their internal company network, which stores all its proprietary data and programs.

-With so many now doing all their internet browsing from home, it’s certainly never been a better time to install a VPN.
-The caveat is that not all VPNs are created equal and there are considerations to make before hitting the ‘install’ button.
+With so many now doing all their internet browsing from home, it’s certainly never been a better time to install the best VPN.
+The caveat is that not all VPNs are created equal and there are a number of things you have to consider before hitting “Install”.

 Why do you need one?

 One of the key reasons businesses mandate employees use VPN networks to connect to internal networks is to mitigate the risk of sensitive company data being tracked or leaked.
 While the risk of bad actors showing up on your home network is lower, your internet service provider (ISP) can track and share online activities routed through your home internet connection.

 You also won’t necessarily just need to work from home.
 If you travel with your work, you may need to use a Wifi connection at a hotel or cafe to access business data.
 This is where a VPN is essential, as other devices connected to the network can monitor your traffic.
 If it’s encrypted via a VPN tunnel though, there’s little that hackers can do with it.